 Typically, a citizen of a foreign country who wishes to enter the United States must first obtain, either a non-immigrant visa for temporary stay, or an immigrant visa for permanent residence.
-In all cases, SISS prepares and submits application materials to the DHS, and upon approval, either issues a Certificate of Eligibility or forwards the official approval notice issued by the DHS, along with other required documentation, to the student or scholar.
+In all cases, ISSO prepares and submits application materials to the DHS, and upon approval, either issues a Certificate of Eligibility or forwards the official approval notice issued by the DHS, along with other required documentation, to the student or scholar.

 Admission to the United States, including length of authorized stay, authorized activities, and immigration status, is determined and confirmed by the U.S. Customs and Border Patrol (CNBP) division of the DHS.

-C. Campus units sponsoring health care professionals with any level of patient contact or responsibilities must submit appropriate State of California licensing and evidence of all required state and federal credentials prior to requesting services for employment-based status.
+- Campus units sponsoring health care professionals with any level of patient contact or responsibilities must submit appropriate State of California licensing and evidence of all required state and federal credentials prior to requesting services for employment-based status.

-E. A student applying for an F-1 or J-1 visa may obtain a Certificate of Eligibility (Form I-20 or DS-2019, as appropriate) upon receipt of a copy of the admission letter and a statement documenting adequate financial resources, including confirmation of adequate health and life insurance.
+- A student applying for an F-1 or J-1 visa may obtain a Certificate of Eligibility (Form I-20 or DS-2019, as appropriate) upon receipt of a copy of the admission letter and a statement documenting adequate financial resources, including confirmation of adequate health and life insurance.

-G. Visiting faculty and researchers with paid academic appointments at and above the level of postdoctoral scholar may be considered for J-1, F-1 Optional Practical Training, H-1B, TN, and O-1 sponsorship.
+- Visiting faculty and researchers with paid academic appointments at and above the level of postdoctoral scholar may be considered for J-1, F-1 Optional Practical Training, H-1B, TN, and O-1 sponsorship.

-H. Visiting faculty and researchers with paid academic appointments may be sponsored for employment-based permanent residency subject to the hiring unit's approval for individuals appointed in one of the following academic title series: Professor (Tenure-track); Clinical X; In Residence; Adjunct; Clinical; and Professional Research.
+- Visiting faculty and researchers with paid academic appointments may be sponsored for employment-based permanent residency subject to the hiring unit's approval for individuals appointed in one of the following academic title series: Professor (Tenure-track); Clinical X; In Residence; Adjunct; Clinical; and Professional Research.
 Other eligibility requirements may apply.

-I. UCSF does not permit individuals to volunteer for positions which normally would be on paid status.
+- UCSF does not permit individuals to volunteer for positions which normally would be on paid status.
 Permitting volunteers to occupy positions outside of those designated for humanitarian or charitable purposes is a potential violation of the U.S. Department of Labor Fair Labor Standards Act and jeopardizes UCSF's ability to sponsor non-immigrants in employment-based visa categories.

-The Director of SISS is responsible for administering policies, providing services to international students, scholars, and visitors, and maintaining primary contact with the governing agencies involved in immigration services, including, but not limited to the DHS, DOS, and DOL.
+The Director of ISSO is responsible for administering policies, providing services to international students, scholars, and visitors, and maintaining primary contact with the governing agencies involved in immigration services, including, but not limited to the DHS, DOS, and DOL.